Royal Caribbean Cruise line to Jamaica & Haiti – Review

 The night after we went to Haiti (separate blog) we enjoyed a laser juggling show.

-My son says this was one of his two favourite things on the cruise.
+My son says this was one of his two favorite things on the cruise.

 We came back to a gorgeous towel bunny made by the room attendant.